Felix-Galle/V-Engine/README.md

 #### File arguments

->A copy of these file arguments can be found [here](https://github.com/Felix-Galle/V-Engine/blob/main/SYNTAX.md)
+>A copy of these file arguments can be found [here (SYNTAX.md)](https://github.com/Felix-Galle/V-Engine/blob/main/SYNTAX.md)

-The `vengine.py` script can be executed from the command line with the following options:

-- `<script.v>`: The main script file that defines the structure, scenes, entities, and events for the V-Engine.
-This file must follow the syntax rules outlined in this document.

-- `--help`: Displays a help message explaining the usage of the script and its available options.

-- `--open`: Opens the specified `<script.v>` file in Notepad for editing.

-- `--debug`: Enables debug mode, showing a lot more detail in the logs.